Update: Breast cancer disparities in Black Americans

 Everyone benefits by closing the cancer disparities gap

-Reducing cancer health disparities would benefit everyone: a significant number of cancer related- deaths among all US adults could be prevented if socioeconomic disparities were eliminated.
+Reducing cancer would benefit everyone: a significant number of cancer related- deaths among all US adults could be prevented if socioeconomic disparities were eliminated.
 Read more here.

-Eliminating health disparities among racial and ethnic minorities from 2003 to 2006 would have reduced direct medical costs by $230 billion and indirect costs associated with illness and premature death over $1 trillion dollars.
+Eliminating among racial and ethnic minorities from 2003 to 2006 would have reduced direct medical costs by $230 billion and indirect costs associated with illness and premature death over $1 trillion dollars.

 Researchers are making tremendous progress toward improved detection and treatment of cancer, including breast cancer.
 However, the stark reality is that these advances do not benefit everyone equally.
 The impact of systemic racism throughout the healthcare system creates an undue burden of cancer and cancer-related deaths among Blacks compared to whites.
 Eliminating systemic racism and its impact on the burden of cancer is one of the most immediate public health challenges in the US.
 Doing so would greatly improve cancer outcomes.